scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 on describing the ways in which other demographic groups tend to describe themselves.
 We would also like to explore recent advancements in language modeling techniques, such as word embeddings.
-Most importantly, future work will involve exploring methods that might help us better identify deception.
+Most importantly, future work will involve exploring methods to help us better identify deception.
 If the data ever becomes available, we would like to explore how the *way* that people choose to self-present affects the interactions they have.

 Acknowledgements